Bricktech2000/Atto-8/lib/README.md

 Files in the standard library do not import their dependencies; they are to be imported by the user.

 Macros and labels ending in `.min` are hand-optimized for speed or size.
-Their API is often different from their non-minified counterparts and can be unintuitive and contain undocumented behavior.
+Their API is often different from their non-minified counterparts and may be unintuitive and contain undocumented behavior.
 Their non-minified counterparts are more readable and are preferred unless speed or size is a concern.

 Macros ending in `.dyn` may perform superfluous operations at runtime if their arguments are not constants.
 Their non-dynamic counterparts leverage the `@const` directive to perform these operations at assembly time.
 Macros ending in `.dyn` should only be used when the assembler fails to resolve a constant expression in their non-dynamic counterparts.